bootchk/gimp-plugin-engine-template/README.md

 Wrapper plugin:
 - written in Python.
-- has GUI provided by PyGimp
+- has GUI provided by PyGimp, and i8ln
 - deals with last values
 - calls the C-language engine plugin via the PDB
 - registers in the PDB